PeterOlsen1/gopher-hours/README.md

 time to start learning.

 TODOS:
+* Individual office hours page
   * Queue feature (there's big potential here)
     * See the time users have been in queue
     * Remove users
-* Finish TA menu
+    * Ambitious, but send texts/emails/maybe notifications its their turn?
+  * Host options to change things around, move queue around too?
 * Chat feature, web sockets? or just databse stuff
   * If database, live update?
 * More filtering options if necessary
 * Mobile styling (and styling in general)
   * dark mode?
 * Update firestore rules
-* Figure out weird hosting issues?